 \section{Introduction}

-It is widely recognized that large deviation theory provides a general framework for the statistical physics~\cite{Ellis_2006, Vulpiani_2014, Touchette_PhysRep_2009, Touchette_PhysicaA_2018}.
-For nonequilibrum systems in steady state, the time-integrated current satisfies the large deviation principle, and all the information about the its statistics is encoded in the so-called rate function or cumulant generating function, which respectively plays the same role as entropy or free energy in equilibrium system.
-Theoretical progress in the last three decades reveals that microreversibility leaves its footprint in the current statistics so that the associated cumulant generating function satisfy a symmetry relation, which is dubbed as fluctuation theorem~\cite{Evans_PhysRevLett_1993, Gallavotti_PhysRevLett_1996, Kurchan_JPhysA_1998, Lebowitz_JStatPhys_1999}.
+It is widely recognized that large deviation theory provides a general framework for statistical physics~\cite{Ellis_2006, Vulpiani_2014, Touchette_PhysRep_2009, Touchette_PhysicaA_2018}.
+For nonequilibrium systems in a steady state, the time-integrated current satisfies the large deviation principle, and all the information about its statistics is encoded in the rate function or cumulant generating function, which respectively plays the same role as entropy or free energy in equilibrium systems.
+Theoretical progress since the mid-1990s reveals that microreversibility leaves its footprint in the current statistics so that the associated cumulant generating function satisfies a symmetry relation, which is dubbed the fluctuation theorem~\cite{Evans_PhysRevLett_1993, Gallavotti_PhysRevLett_1996, Kurchan_JPhysA_1998, Lebowitz_JStatPhys_1999}.
 Starting from this theorem, Onsager reciprocal relations and their generalizations to nonlinear transport properties can be derived~\cite{Andrieux_JChemPhys_2004, Andrieux_JStatMech_2007, Gaspard_NewJPhys_2013, Barbier_JPhysA_2018}.
-However, more physics about the current fluctuations originated from the underlying dynamics is still hidden.
-To uncover it, full information about the cumulant generating function is needed.
-Except for a handful of nontrivial cases where it can be calculated exactly, e.g., simple exclusion process~\cite{Mallick_JStatMech_2011, Mallick_PhysicaA_2015}, cumulant generating function can only be calculated by means of numerical tools.
+However, more physics about the current fluctuations originating from the underlying dynamics is still hidden.
+In order to reveal it, comprehensive details concerning the cumulant generating function are required.